-HomePoptastic!
+HomePittsburgh: A Geek HistoryPoptastic!
 The Art of Burton Morris

 Poptastic!
 The Art of Burton Morris

-Andy Warhol is arguably the most famous artist to emerge from Pittsburgh, Pennsylvania, as well as a leading figure in the Pop Art movement that swept the nation in the 1950s and 60s and still remains as one of the dominant artistic styles of our times.
+Andy Warhol is arguably the most famous artist to emerge from Pittsburgh, Pennsylvania, as well as a leading figure in the Pop Art movement that swept the nation in the 1960s and still remains as one of the dominant artistic styles of our times.
 From classic comic book superheroes to modern day advertising campaigns, Pop Art has helped define contemporary culture as much as anything else.

 “As a child, I was always attracted to the bright colors and energetic shapes of comic book art and cartoons,” Morris explains in the opening pages of Pop!, a small coffee table collection of his artwork published in 2007.
 “Every day I would spend countless hours drawing, trying to teach myself about the fundamentals of art.
 My parents encouraged my talents and sent me to art classes close to our home at the Carnegie International Museum of Art in Pittsburgh.
 There, I was first exposed to great works of art from all over the world.”

-While Morris’ Pop Art rendering of an Absolut Vodka bottle raised his image within the art world, his next “big break” was even larger in scale.
+While Morris’ Pop Art rendering of an Absolut Vodka bottle raised his awareness within the art world, his next “big break” was even larger in scale.
 Burton Morris’ sister Stacy, who was living in California, convinced various boutiques in her neighborhood to carry a collection of T-shirts designed by her brother.
 Kevin Bright, co-producer of NBC’s mega-hit Friends, purchased one of them for the character of Ross Geller to wear on the show.
+Morris was later invited on-set, and his paintings became permanent fixtures on the walls of the fictional Central Perk coffee shop that the Friends gang regularly visited.

-Having now fully established himself as one of the leading Pop Art creators of his generation – and becoming part of pop culture itself with his artwork being displayed on the number one sitcom on television – Burton Morris’ career went global.
-Morris was chosen as the official artist for World Cup Soccer in 1998 and again in 2010, for instance, while the International Olympic Committee contracted him to create 36 paintings that captured the spirit of the 2004 Summer Olympics in Athens, Greece.
+Having now fully established himself as one of the leading Pop Art creators of his generation – and becoming part of pop culture itself with his artwork being displayed on the number one television sitcom – Burton Morris’ career went global.
+Morris was chosen as the official artist for World Cup Soccer in 1998 and again in 2010, for instance, while the International Olympic Committee contracted him to create thirty-six paintings that captured the spirit of the 2004 Summer Olympics in Athens, Greece.

-The Academy of Motion Picture Arts and Sciences likewise commissioned Burton Morris for the 76th Annual Academy Awards.
+The Academy of Motion Picture Arts and Sciences likewise commissioned Burton Morris for their 76th Annual Academy Awards.
 “We asked Burton to come up with an image to re-energize the Oscars and to bring back some of the glitz, glamour, and flash of Hollywood,” executive director Bruce Davis explained.
 “His artwork is youthful and fun, and it captures the excitement that surrounds the Academy Awards.”

-“No matter where his art has taken him, Pittsburgh has remained a creative muse for Burton Morris,” the Poptastic! exhibit at the Heinz History Center declares.
+“No matter where his art has taken him, Pittsburgh has remained a creative muse for Burton Morris,” the Poptastic! exhibit at the Heinz History Center explains.
 “Though he now makes his home on the West Coast, Morris continues to return to Pittsburgh, and organizations from the region still seek his eye and hand to create art that brands their events or preserves special moments.
 Over the past two decades, Morris’ art has reimagined the city, casting a fresh, energetic vision of our region to the world.”

-The Steel City is likewise represented in another of Burton Morris’ artistic endeavors, a series of “night stand portraits” that feature items one might find on the bedside table of famous celebrities, artists and sports heroes, although the image of the individual themselves is never seen.
+The Steel City is likewise represented in another of Burton Morris’ artistic endeavors, a series of “night stand portraits” that feature items one might find on the bedside table of famous celebrities, artists, and sports heroes.
+The project began with the “Andy Warhol Nightstand,” which Morris painted numerous times, before taking on a life of its own.
+The Heinz History Center spotlighted three of these unique portraits – the aforementioned Warhol, Fred Rogers, and hockey legend Mario Lemieux.

 “How very lucky for art lovers everywhere that Burton Morris abandoned his hope of drawing comic books and created his own style,” Stan Lee, the legendary former editor of Marvel Comics, writes in the introduction of Pop!
 “No, even more than his own style – his own shining world, a world of painting like no other, a pop culture world of color and composition and cheer which he himself has created and which brings unimaginable joy to countless viewers around the globe.”
-Not to mention the thousands of residents who live within the Steel City as well.

 Anthony Letizia